folio-org/folio-org.github.io/source-code/index.md

 applications running on the FOLIO platform and enables access to other modules in the architecture.

-The FOLIO source code is split several repositories, all of them on GitHub in
+The FOLIO source code is split across several repositories, all of them on GitHub in
 [the `folio-org` area](https://github.com/folio-org).
-The fall into three
+These repositories each contain the code for a single well-defined element.
+They fall into three
 categories: server-side elements which provide services and the infastructure that they run on; client-side elements which provide a framework for using those services from a Web browser; and a few that